Bangladesh Air Force Museum

 Bangladesh Air Force Museum is the first aviation museum in Bangladesh, located in Agargaon, Dhaka.
-This museum was opened to the public in 2014 with the aim of preserving the history, achievements, and progress of the Bangladesh Air Force and presenting them.
+This museum was established in 1987 with the aim of preserving the history, achievements, and progress of the Bangladesh Air Force and presenting them.

 Location

 To the west of this museum is Begum Rokeya Sarani and Computer City (IDB Building), while to the east lies the vast runway of Tejgaon Airport and Bangladesh Air Force Base.
 A lake is located to the north, and to the south, there is a row of green trees and Banani.

 Background

 The foundation of the Bangladesh Air Force Museum was initially laid on June 17, 1987.
 Later, in 2014, it was reconstructed in a more organized and well-structured manner on the western side of the Tejgaon Airport runway, adjacent to Begum Rokeya Sarani, and was opened to the public.
 The museum was inaugurated on September 28, 2014, by Air Marshal Enamul Bari.